jsguti323/Housing_Estimator/README.md

 <p>

 Concurrent with data cleaning and structuring, the team conducted preliminary data analysis to get a feel for the data itself.
 This took the form of histogram and rough regression on the database elements.
+The objective is to determine whether the data has a normal distribution, measuring skew and kurtosis.
+Rgression relies on normal distribution for accuracy; outliers reduce accuracy.

 Methods to address this in other code variations included normalizing skew

 #### Histograms
 ![image](https://user-images.githubusercontent.com/101474477/184519340-7aeb165e-fb85-45ae-a81f-c69508b42a65.png)